 Breast comfort and milk output are good indicators for if you have the right shield or flange size for your breast pump.
-Correct sizing of your nipples ensures you are able to remove the most amount of milk during your pumping session and be comfortable during and after pumping.
+Correct sizing of your nipples ensures you can remove the most amount of milk during your pumping session and be comfortable during and after pumping.

 If your flange is too big, it can be uncomfortable or painful as it stretches too much of the areolar tissue, pulling it into the tunnel of your flange.
 You may have a hard time keeping the flanges from staying suctioned to your breast while the pump is on.
 Your milk removal will not be effective and can leave you feeling still full and worse, uncomfortable from the wrong fit.

 When your flange is too small, it can rub on the sides of your nipple as you pump and cause soreness.
 A flange that is too small can cut off blood circulation to the nipple and cause blanching of the nipple and sharp pain called a vasospasm.
 This pain can occur between pumping sessions as well as itching or a burning sensation with continued use of a flange that is too small.